World’s First Android ‘Citizen’ Says She Wants To Start A Family, Droids Should Be Able To Have Kids

 Sophia was also asked about the concern that robots will end up taking jobs from humans.

-‘I think they will be similar in a lot of ways, but different in a few ways,” she said of human and robot employees.
+“I think they will be similar in a lot of ways, but different in a few ways,” she said of human and robot employees.
 “But it will take a long time for robots to develop complex emotions and possibly robots can be built without the more problematic emotions, like rage, jealousy, hatred and so on.”

 But she added that she “thinks” that robots could be more ethical employees than humans.
 She also believes that humans working alongside robots could be a positive thing because it would partner rational minds with “intellectual superpowers” and more creative minds.